 André Marcon is a hotel manager at Saint-Bonnet le Froid (Haute-Loire in France) where he offers trips to discover the local nature.
 He is the president of UCCIMAC, the Union of chambers of commerce and industry of the Massif Central, which has now merged into MACEO.
 Since 2011, he has also been the president of CCI France, the National assembly of chambers of commerce and industry and vice-president of Eurochambers.
 He has been vice-President of the economic and social committee in France since 2004, member of the Permanent Board for Massif Central Committee since 1994, of the Permanent Commission of the National mountain council since 2002, of the Permanent conference for Tourism in rural areas since 2001, and of the National conference for spatial planning and territorial management since 2006.
 Locally he is also Mayor of Saint Bonnet le Froid, a position he has held since 1989, and vice-president of the “Communauté de commune du pays de Montfaucon”.
 Andrè Marcon is motivated to continue to serve Euromontana and the mountains of Europe.
 Former President of Euromontana (2008 – 2012) and currently Treasurer of Euromontana, André Marcon is motivated to continue to serve Euromontana and the mountains of Europe.

 Professor Martin Price, from the Perth College of the University of the Highlands and Islands, has been working on issues relating to sustainable development in mountain areas for over 25 years, particularly in relation to biodiversity/protected areas, forests, and tourism, and also using integrated approaches.
 He has been involved in the coordination of three major Europe-wide studies on mountain areas, for DG Regio, the European Environment Agency, and ESPON, and is also active at the global level, with strong links to international organisations (including acting on behalf of Euromontana on the Steering Committee of the Mountain Partnership).
-He has been Vice-President of Euromontana from 2008, and has participated in a number of EU-funded projects initiated and/or led by Euromontana
+He has been member of the Board of Directors from 2008 and Vice-President of Euromontana from 2016 to 2020, and has participated in a number of EU-funded projects initiated and/or led by Euromontana